RAWrobotics/Orion5/README.md

 **VELOCITY:** In this mode the servo will move at the speed set by `setJointSpeed` or `setAllJointsSpeed` and ignore desired position and hard angle limits set in the servo by the embedded electronics.
 Users must make sure to read servo positions in a high frequency control loop to avoid driving joints through each other.
 There is no acceleration profile in this mode; so users will have to consider this in their control system implementations - Otherwise inertia of moving joints will damage gearboxes and make for not-very-smooth motion.

-_(Future firmware upgrade will enable Orion5 to prevent users from driving joints through each other or ground plane.
-The embedded processor will look ahead and apply negative acceleration to joints that are about to collide)_
+_(Embedded processor enables Orion5 to prevent users from driving joints through each other.
+However do not rely on this in your control loop as it enables emergency stop mode, requiring user intervention to resolve.
+See the user manual (https://goo.gl/h3i2br) for more details.)_

 #### To set the control mode for each joint
 The following constants are available in the Orion5.m library.